cowtowncoder/java-uuid-generator/README.md

 ### Using JUG as CLI

-JUG jar built under `target/` like:
+JUG jar built under `target/`:

 ```
 target/java-uuid-generator-4.1.1-SNAPSHOT.jar
 ```

-can be invoked directly.
+can also be used as a simple Command-line UUID generation tool.

 To see usage you can do something like:

     java -jar target/java-uuid-generator-4.1.1-SNAPSHOT.jar